-Adventures for Men: One to One Father Son Adventures
+Adventures for Men: One to One Parent Teen Adventures

 A new business venture is setting out to transform the relationships of fathers and sons.
-Using the Scottish outdoors as a playground, Adventures for Men will give lads and dads the encouragement and space to get to know each other better and build the foundations for long lasting friendship.
-I spoke with Adventures for Men partner Charles Lyster to find our more about this unique venture and find out what a dad and lad can expect to get up to on one of their voyages of discovery.
+Using the Scottish outdoors as a playground, Wild Journey (formerly known as Adventures for Men) will give lads and dads (and since 2014 mums and daughters also) the encouragement and space to get to know each other better and build the foundations for long lasting friendship.
+I spoke with Wild Journey partner Charles Lyster to find our more about this unique venture and find out what a dad and lad can expect to get up to on one of their voyages of discovery.

 A Voyage of Discovery